jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 Resolvers provide the instructions for turning a GraphQL operation into data.
 They are organized into a one to one mapping to the fields in a GraphQL schema.
 Without much ado, let's add an in-app memory data source!

+{% include tweet_quote.html quote_text="Resolvers provide the instructions for turning a GraphQL operation into data." %}

 ```bash

 const books = [